NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/gridding-spatial-interpolation/gridding-spatial-interpolation.md

 Spline is not so good for:

 * Points that are close together and have large value differences.
 Slope calculations can yield over and underestimation.
 * Data with large, sudden changes in values that need to be represented (e.g., fault lines, extreme vertical topographic changes, etc).
-NOTE: some tools like ArcGIS have introduces a spline with barriers function in recent years.
+NOTE: some tools like ArcGIS have introduced a spline with barriers function in recent years.

 ### Natural Neighbor Interpolation